EMA's 29th Annual Meeting

 Key discussion points include:

-- Current market dynamics and pricing trends across major Eastern REC markets
+- Current market dynamics and pricing trends in the NEPOOL REC market

 - State renewable portfolio standard updates and demand impacts

-- Future market outlook and potential for regional integration
+- Future market outlook and potential for a shift in policy for market design

 Speakers: